juxor/afaq/markdown/secG3.md

 anarchists knew and they abhorred such a system."_ [**The Individualist
 Anarchists: A critique of liberalism**, p.
 102]

-And this desire for bargaining equality is reflected in their economic ideas and by removing these underlying economic ideas of the individualist anarchists, "anarcho"-capitalism makes a mockery of any ideas they do appropriate.
+This desire for bargaining equality is reflected in their economic ideas and by removing these underlying economic ideas of the individualist anarchists, "anarcho"-capitalism makes a mockery of any ideas they do appropriate.
 Essentially, the Individualist Anarchists agreed with Rousseau that in order to prevent extreme inequality of fortunes you deprive people of the means to accumulate in the first place and **not** take away wealth from the rich.
 An important point which "anarcho"-capitalism fails to understand or appreciate.

 The Individualist Anarchists assumed that exploitation of labour would be non- existent in their system, so a general equality would prevail and so economic